-Mr. Clarke has international experience in finance, capital markets, mergers and acquisitions, corporate strategy, investor relations, legal, and human resources.
+Colley Clarke has international experience in finance, capital markets, mergers and acquisitions, corporate strategy, investor relations, legal, and human resources.
 Mr. Clarke's previous roles include Chief Financial Officer of Redknee Solutions Inc. from March 2004 to March 2009, and a Director of Redknee Solutions Inc. from November 2007 to March 2009.
 Mr. Clarke holds a Master of Business Administration (MBA) from the Ivey School of Business and is a Chartered Accountant with a CPA designation.
 In the last 12 years, Mr. Clarke has held the position of Managing Director of Jadeco Advisors Inc. In addition, between October 2016 and March 2017 he was CEO of BigRoad Inc, and from April 2017 to July 2021 he was CFO of Yroo Inc.

-Don Smith, Partner at Wesley Clover International is an accomplished senior executive with international experience.
+Donald Smith, Executive Advisor at Wesley Clover International is an accomplished senior executive with international experience.
 He has held senior executive roles in the hi-tech industry and was recognized as 'CEO of the Year' in 2010 by the Ottawa Business Journal and Telfer School of Management at Ottawa University.
-As CEO of Mitel from 2001 to 2011, Don was responsible for the company's leadership in the emerging market for IP based business communications solutions and took the company public in 2010.
+As CEO of Mitel from 2001 to 2011, Mr. Smith was responsible for the company's leadership in the emerging market for IP based business communications solutions and took the company public in 2010.
 Mr. Smith is a BSc.
 Engineering Graduate of Imperial College, London.

-Alec Saunders is a software executive and entrepreneur who currently leads partner strategy for sustainability at Microsoft.
-In his 17-year tenure at Microsoft, he has held progressively senior roles in partner strategy and development for early-stage products, startups and business applications.
-Over the last 35 years Alec has founded three companies, served as VP Ecosystem and Developer Relations at BlackBerry from 2011 to 2014, and spent 9 years at Microsoft in the 1990's where he helped launch Windows 95, the first two versions of Internet Explorer, the Universal Plug and Play initiative, and the push into home markets.
+Alec Saunders is a software executive and entrepreneur who previously led partner strategy for sustainability at Microsoft.
+In his 17-year tenure at Microsoft, he held progressively senior roles in partner strategy and development for early-stage products, startups and business applications.
+Over the last 35 years Mr. Saunders has founded three companies, served as VP Ecosystem and Developer Relations at BlackBerry from 2011 to 2014, and spent 9 years at Microsoft in the 1990's where he helped launch Windows 95, the first two versions of Internet Explorer, the Universal Plug and Play initiative, and the push into home markets.

-Each of the Audit Committee members has the education and/or practical experience required to understand and evaluate financial statements that present a breadth and level of complexity of accounting issues that are generally comparable to the breadth and complexity of issues that can reasonably be expected to be raised by the Corporation's financial statements.
+Each Audit Committee member has the education and/or practical experience required to understand and evaluate financial statements with a breadth and complexity of accounting issues comparable to those that can reasonably be expected in the Corporation's financial statements.